Skip to content

 • Soaking in a warm bath (sitz bath) for 10–20 minutes a day.

-• Using toilet paper with lotion or flushable wet wipes to clean after pooping.
+• Using toilet paper with lotion or flushable wet wipes to clean the area

-If your symptoms do not improve, your healthcare may recommend a medical procedure to treat your hemorrhoid, such as:
+If your symptoms do not improve beyond two weeks or more, your healthcare may recommend a medical procedure to treat your hemorrhoid, such as:

 • Rubber band ligation: During rubber band ligation, a small rubber band is placed around the base of the hemorrhoid and cuts off blood supply to the swollen vein.